ropensci-review-tools/autotest/README.md

 all tests on a given package.
 These results only indicate any divergence from expected behaviour, whether unexpected errors, warnings, or other behaviour.
-An ideal result is that `autotest_package()` returns nothing (strictly, `NULL`), indicating that all test passed successfully.
+An ideal result is that `autotest_package()` returns nothing (strictly, `NULL`), indicating that all tests passed successfully.
 To see which tests were performed, or to see which tests would be performed prior to actually running them, the function has a `test` parameter with a default value of `TRUE`.
 Setting this to `FALSE` returns a (generally